MrJohz/K-Eight/docs.md

 K-Eight will not interpret any more arguments as options.

-> `#channel1 [...]`
+> `channel1 [...]`

 Each other argument will be interpreted as a channel to join once connected to the server.
-If the channel does not begin with a pound sign ('#'), K-Eight will add one in.
+K-Eight will automatically preface the channel name with a pound sign ('#').

 ### Examples

 {% highlight bash %}
 ~ $ python keight.py --new_config                  # Will create a new config.yml file
-~ $ python keight.py -p 6663         # Will connect to the default server using port 6663
+~ $ python keight.py -p 6663 -s irc.freenode.net   # Will connect to the default server using port 6663

-# The following will both connect to the same channel:
+# The following will both connect to channel1
-~ $ python keight.py #channel1
 ~ $ python keight.py channel1
 {% endhighlight %}